cpcloud/pysweeper/README.md

 TODO:

 * Investigate using networkx
-* Precompute the number of adjacent bombs
+* Precompute the number of adjacent mines
 * Precompute adjacent nodes
 * Investigate whether there's a better pattern for tiles than the crap I came up with